Linrad home page.

 The dynamic range of the A/D converter is limited.
 It is essential for the dynamic range of the whole system to set the analog signal level and A/D board gain correctly.

 The Linrad program itself is just another linear receiver (with some additions to it).
-For processing speed the dynamic range of the digital signal is limited by the use of 16-bit arithmetics and it is essential to set digital signal levels correctly in case the second fft is enabled.
+For processing speed the dynamic range of the digital signal may be limited by the use of 16-bit arithmetics and it is essential to set digital signal levels correctly in case the second fft is enabled.
 The digital signal levels depend on fft sizes, total bandwidth and the nature of the signals you receive.

 Checking the dynamic range of your hardware